What is Market research?waheed

 What are the mistakes to avoid when doing Market research?

-1- Applying only Secondary Research:
+1- Applying only Secondary Research.

 primary research permits you to target your efforts and understand customers’ behavior in real-time.

-2- Applying only primary market research:
+2- Applying only primary market research.

 Another popular mistake that must be avoided when doing market research is applying only primary data research.
-Businesses often make the mistake of spending so much time on primary research that they forget that using secondary sources for data could also be more useful and saves, ore time.
+Businesses often make the mistake of spending so much time on primary research that they forget that using secondary sources for data could also be more useful and saves, more time.
 Secondary research may offer some data and statistics for free.

-3- Using only the web for researching:
+3- Using only the web for researching.

 It is true that the internet or the web is the most popular database for a wide variety of information but just depending on it and not using any other source could prove to be a big mistake as far as market research is concerned.
 One must remember that the internet may not always offer reliable sources and complete information.
 And, as they say, incomplete information is dangerous.
 Thus, one must always make it a point to try out other more credible sources such as government sources, previous business files, To save money, visit your local library, business center, or college to gain access to the quality information you need at zero cost.

-4- Not being able to identify your target audience:
+4- Not being able to identify your target audience.

 One of the most popular reasons for the failure of products, services, and business is the inability to know the target audience.
 While with some products, it is easier to reach potential customers but with some other products, It’s difficult to find the proper audience.
 For example – food products.
 But just because it is difficult doesn’t mean it is impossible.
-It is highly important for all business companies to know exactly who their target audience is and then focus their marketing and other efforts towards them in particular.
+It is highly important for all business companies to know exactly who their target audience is and then focus their digital marketing and other efforts towards them in particular.

-5- Not giving your customers the advantages or the incentives to communicate with you:
+5- Not giving your customers the advantages or the incentives to communicate with you.

 Consumers are intelligent and need to be given incentives in order to attract them.
 Asking consumers to respond to a survey without giving them any benefits can be a big mistake.
 But, on the other hand, offering the customers a free coupon or a free voucher in return could be so helpful and have a high impact.

-6- depending on Family Focus Group:
+6- depending on Family Focus Group.

 A common mistake of new businesses is asking those close to you for feedback on your product and service like your family or friends.
 Those who know you will want to guard your feelings and it can be the worst selection for your focus group or group interviews.
 You need to talk to real customers about the advantages and disadvantages of your offer and you can use your friends and family as support, not in market research.